Rish-av4/rishavBlogs/posts/poetry_of_2020.md

 ---
-title: 'Poetry of 2020 '
+title: 'Poetry | 2020 '
 date: 'September 30, 2021'
-excerpt: 'This section has some poems in it which I have written with all my heart lately.'
+excerpt: 'Have a read if you're into this.'
 cover_image: '/images/posts/img97.jpeg'
 ---